CTCaer/bootstack/README.md

 ## Automated build

 Rebuilds initramfs and uboot script.
-For ubuntu bootfiles on partition 2 with Hekate ID SWR-UBU:
+For Ubuntu Focal Bootfiles on partition 2 with Hekate ID SWR-FOC:

 Pull the docker image :
 ```sh